tuupola/esp_video/README.md

 ## Videoplayer for ESP32

-This is a proof of concept videoplayer which play raw RGB565 files from the SD card.
-You can convert any video file to correct format with ffmpeg.
+This is a proof of concept videoplayer which plays raw RGB565 video files from the SD card.
+You can convert any video file to raw format with ffmpeg.
 Currently videos are played without sound.

 ![Big Buck Bunny on TTGO T4](https://appelsiini.net/img/2020/bbb-cover-1.jpg)